 Acts 1:8 — But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.

 Matthew 24: 12 - 14 — Because of the increase of wickedness, the love of most will grow cold, but he who stands firm to the end will be saved.
 And this gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come.

 Proverbs 22: 6 — Train a child in the way he should go, and when he is old he will not turn from it.

 Acts 2:42 — They devoted themselves to the apostles' teaching and to the fellowship, to the breaking of bread and to prayer.

 As a congregation we believe in the biblical teaching of tithing and have made a committment to tithe 10% of our offerings and gifts.
-In addition to providing food baskets to those in our community less fortunate than ourselves and supporting several local charaties, we also give regularly to the following:
+In addition to our Feeding With Hope program and supporting several local charaties, we also give regularly to the following: